(All fields required)

 Vital for muscular dystrophy patients is our integrated heart and lung approach, ensuring that multiple system organs are treated in tandem in order to delay heart and lung failure.
 Our pulmonologists and cardiologists meet with the patient at the same time, ensuring consistency across disciplines.

 It is our goal to keep the native heart as long as possible.
-Our patients have access to current adult treatment strategies, including adult heart medications.
+Our patients have access to current adult treatment strategies, including adult heart medications and ventricular assist devices (VADs) to prolong heart function, approaches not common in pediatric Duchenne patients.

 Additionally, we continue to see patients over 18 to ensure continuity of care as patients age from youth to adulthood.

-In 2013, we were ranked No. 5 in heart care and surgery by U.S. News & World Report, making us one of the only neuromuscular centers with a top ranking.
+We are consistently ranked in the Top 10 in heart care and surgery by U.S. News & World Report, making us one of the only neuromuscular centers with a top ranking.
+Learn more about our rankings.

 Muscular dystrophy impacts all muscles in the body, including the heart.